 • Access the Quick View menu.
 This is done by turning the thermostat's outer ring.

-• After your Nest is finished scanning for local networks, find your Wi-Fi and, if you have one, put in your password.
+• Once your Nest has scanned nearby networks, locate your Wi-Fi and, if necessary, put in your password.

-Nest thermostats are powered indirectly through HVAC system, but they also include a rechargeable lithium-ion battery for backup in situations where the power cuts out.
-According to Google, Nest's manufacturer, a Nest Thermostat battery will generally last several months.
-The Nest's battery is rechargable with a USB cable included with the thermostat.
+Nest thermostats get the power they need directly from your HVAC system, but they also include a rechargeable lithium-ion battery for backup in situations where the power cuts out.
+According to Google, who manufactures the thermostat, a Nest Thermostat battery last an average of several months.
+Recharge it with the USB cord that comes included.

-If you aren’t going to be in your home for a long time, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode is also a good option.
-Off mode shuts down all your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting particularly hot or cold.
+If you won't be home for a while, you can set your Nest Thermostat to Off mode, though Eco mode is also a good option.
+Using Off mode will turn off all of your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting dangerously hot or cold.

 To choose Off mode on the thermostat: